rbw/redap/README.rst

 Adding LDAP support can be time-consuming, tedious and complex — but it doesn't have to be.

-Redap is an easily deployable micro-service, providing an API interacting with LDAP-capable directory servers over HTTP.
+Redap is an easily deployable micro-service, providing an API for interacting with LDAP-capable directory servers over HTTP.

 Features
 ------